Muhammad Dilawar

 Muhammad Dilawar is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from May 2013 to May 2018.

 Early life and education

 He was born on 1 January 1960 in Karachi.

 He has a degree of Bachelor of Arts from Federal Urdu University and a degree of Bachelor of Laws from Karachi University.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-110 KARACHI-XXII in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-110 KARACHI-XXII in the 2013 Pakistani general election.